BoyoLabs/prompt-engineering/README.md

 ## make a CDL framework:

 CDL frameworks utilize prompt/context engineering, programming structures (such as tags, functions, if statements and so on), and can include datasets.
-Here is a sample:
+Here is a sample (look at "code" to fully grasp):

-`[^persona prompt]: you are an LLM helping me out.
+[^persona prompt]: you are an LLM helping me out.
 [^contextual prompt]: This is a sample not to actually be run.
 [^conditional prompt]: If and only if the user prompts you with P, respond with Q.